H6NG/h6ng/README.md

 [![ProfileViews](https://komarev.com/ghpvc/?username=h6ng&color=red&style=flat)](https://komarev.com/ghpvc/?username=h6ng)

 :wave: Hello!
 I'm a Computer Engineering student at **UBC** (BASc, Co-op, expected May 2028), working across the stack from RISC-V assembly and FPGA firmware up to PyTorch models and React frontends.
-I like problems that sit close to the metal — timer interrupts, framebuffers, memory-mapped I/O — and I like problems that are just hard search problems in disguise, like chess engines and event-driven trading systems.
+I like problems that sit close to the metal (timer interrupts, framebuffers, memory-mapped I/O) and I like problems that are just hard search problems in disguise, like chess engines and event-driven trading systems.
 I care about correctness, latency, and building things end-to-end rather than gluing together pretrained parts.

-📍 Vancouver, BC — **available Fall 2026 / Winter 2027 for 4, 8, or 12-month co-op**, looking for firmware/hardware or software engineering roles.
+📍 Vancouver, BC — **available Fall 2026 / Winter 2027 for 4, 8, or 12-month co-op**, looking for firmware/hardware or software dev/eng roles.

 <div align="center">
   <details>